PatrickAcheson/automate_youtube_shorts/README.md

 4. **Setup Instagram Account**

-   Create an Instagram account and add all the accounts you like into the `accounts.txt`
+   Create an Instagram account and add all the accounts you like into the `accounts.txt`.

 5. **Configure Instagram Credentials**